- First Signs

 - Hearing loss or impaired hearing

-Secondary symptoms that occur as a complication of the above symptoms are:
+Secondary symptoms that occur as a complication of the above symptoms are as follows:

 - Loss of bladder control leads to urinary tract infection